isomerpages/imda-tradetrust/_solution/Financial Services.md

 <p>TradeTrust-enabled electronic bills of lading can be used to facilitate
 trade finance.
-It enables the seamless transfer of title from trader to bank, and from bank to another party for trade financing, providing convenience and cost savings for your customers.</p>
+It enables the seamless transfer of title from trader to bank, and from bank to another party for trade financing, providing convenience and cost savings for all parties in the supply chain.</p>
 <p>Documentary collection services can be elevated with better document checks
 for compliance and validity, providing assurance to banks' customers and their trading partners.</p>